Graduate Certificate in Neuroscience

 Gain a thorough introduction to an interdisciplinary field addressing neural and brain function at multiple levels with the Graduate Certificate in Neuroscience in Temple University’s College of Liberal Arts.

-This 15-credit graduate certificate is tailored to provide current doctoral students in programs outside of the Psychology Department with core experience in specific areas of neuroscience, including behavioral, cellular, molecular and systems neuroscience.
+This 15-credit graduate certificate is tailored to provide current doctoral students in programs outside of the Psychology and Neuroscience Department with core experience in specific areas of neuroscience, including behavioral, cellular, molecular and systems neuroscience.
 Students also gain an understanding of biological, clinical and psychological approaches to understanding the nervous system.

 The Neuroscience Certificate (Graduate) is intended for any Temple students interested in adding highly specialized training and research in the field of neuroscience to their professional résumé.

 PhD Specialization in Neuroscience vs. Graduate Certificate in Neuroscience

 For current doctoral students in the Psychology and Neuroscience Department, completion of the Neuroscience Graduate Certificate coursework results in a specialization in neuroscience, and the resulting transcript will reflect a PhD in Psychology and Neuroscience.

 Any doctoral student outside of Psychology (and also Biology, Physical Therapy and Pharmacology), who completes the Neuroscience Certificate (Graduate) coursework will receive a PhD in their own discipline, along with the certificate.